 Supplier Performance Evaluation – A Quick Checklist

-When it comes to organizations with a global footprint, managing multiple suppliers and corresponding sets of varying business rules becomes quite an ordeal.
+When it comes to organizations with a global footprint, managing a supplier base and corresponding sets of varying business rules becomes quite an ordeal.
 It is critical to have a concrete supplier evaluation plan in place to have internal and external accountability, and justification for continuing supplier relationships in the future.

 Depending on the context, a concrete supplier evaluation plan can help you in scenarios like:

 - Planning to go for a repeat purchase

 - Choosing the best supplier among a pool of ‘good’ suppliers within a category

 - Weeding out poorly performing suppliers and replacing them with better ones